 1. Initiative

 To have initiative is to face new challenges flexibly, present ideas, resources, and innovative methods, and combine them to create a new order.
-An entrepreneur with initiative is one that always knows when to compromise and make swift decisions.
+An entrepreneur with initiative is one who always knows when to compromise and make swift decisions.
 As an entrepreneur, the initiative to face every situation is essential to take your business forward.

 Without these soft skills, it becomes very challenging to undertake tasks, especially unexpected tasks.
 As a team leader and an employer, you have to be able to work independently, take the first step, be adventurous, and be ready and willing to employ new methods/approaches.